ossd-s25/project-evaluation/template_evaluation.md

 Operating system:

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it.)

 How long did the whole process take?